Annanya481/Crop-Canal/README.md

 * SQL databases to manage farmer/Trader details.

 ### ToDo
+- [x] Work on Improving the UI
+- [x] Telegram integration for notifications to the farmer
 - [ ] Integrate the Frontend with the BlockChain Backend
-- [ ] Work on Improving the UI
+- [ ] Estimated cost of crop yield
 - [ ] Integrate Trader Authentication (PAN)
-- [ ] Telegram integration for notifications to the farmer

 ## License